-While the RAD model can be a highly effective agile framework, it does have some limitations.
+While the Rapid Application Development model can be a highly effective agile framework, it does have some limitations.

 For example, the RAD model is not recommended when customer goals and requirements are unclear, and when the design cannot be broken in a modular way.

-Rapid iteration: RAD empowers developers to develop quickly and iteratively, by prototyping advanced software in a modular way.
+Rapid iteration: Rapid Application Development empowers developers to develop quickly and iteratively, by prototyping advanced software in a modular way.
 Ultimately, this means that users can get a functioning product in less time.

 Reusability: This approach reduces rework by encouraging the reusability of development components.

 Minimizes risk: RAD prevents software from failing entirely as the functionality of the software prototype is reviewed and tested during earlier delivery cycles.

 Fewer integration issues: This approach has fewer integration issues because integration takes place from the very beginning, and the new features and improvements can be introduced to the prototype on the go.